Einsteinium: Natural occurrence

 Due to the short half-life of all isotopes of einsteinium, any primordial einsteinium—that is, einsteinium that could have been present on Earth at its formation—has long since decayed.
 Synthesis of einsteinium from naturally occurring uranium and thorium in the Earth's crust requires multiple neutron capture, an extremely unlikely event.
 Therefore, all einsteinium on Earth is produced in laboratories, high-power nuclear reactors, or nuclear testing, and exists only within a few years from the time of the synthesis.

 The transuranic elements up to fermium, including einsteinium, should have been present in the natural nuclear fission reactor at Oklo, but any quantities produced then would have long since decayed away.

+The absorption spectrum of einsteinium has been detected in Przybylski's Star, along with other actinide elements.

 Synthesis and extraction

 Early evolution of einsteinium production in the U.S.

 Einsteinium is produced in minute quantities by bombarding lighter actinides with neutrons in dedicated high-flux nuclear reactors.
 The world's major irradiation sources are the 85-megawatt High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory (ORNL), Tennessee, U.S., and the SM-2 loop reactor at the Research Institute of Atomic Reactors (NIIAR) in Dimitrovgrad, Russia, which are both dedicated to the production of transcurium (Z>96) elements.
 These facilities have similar power and flux levels, and are expected to have comparable production capacities for transcurium elements, though the quantities produced at NIIAR are not widely reported.
 In a "typical processing campaign" at ORNL, tens of grams of curium are irradiated to produce decigram quantities of californium, milligrams of berkelium (^{249}Bk) and einsteinium and picograms of fermium.

-The first microscopic sample of ^{253}Es sample weighing about 10 nanograms was prepared in 1961 at HFIR.
+The first microscopic sample of ^{253}Es weighing about 10pr nanograms was prepared in 1961 at HFIR.
 A special magnetic balance was designed to estimate its weight.
 Larger batches were produced later starting from several kilograms of plutonium with the einsteinium yields (mostly ^{253}Es) of 0.48 milligram in 1967–1970, 3.2 milligrams in 1971–1973, followed by steady production of about 3 milligrams per year between 1974 and 1978.
 These quantities however refer to the integral amount in the target right after irradiation.
 Subsequent separation procedures reduced the amount of isotopically pure einsteinium roughly tenfold.